Tertulia supports the use of Spanish as a vibrant language for culture, commerce, and community building.

 “Tertulia” is one of my favorite words in Spanish, for both the sound of it and the image of señores in guayaberas gathered over a cafecito to talk about whatever might be on their minds.
 I’ve even created my own virtual tertulia in the form of a podcast – a series of conversations in Spanish about Spanish-speaking culture in the U.S.

 SOURCES (1) According to Wikipedia, with sources, as well as dozens of news articles in recent years.
 (2) Based on 2014 American Community Survey estimates and population as of July 2015, as calculated by the U.S. Census bureau.
 (3) See my reporting on the Spanish immersion boom in West Michigan for my podcast, also called Tertulia.
-(4) Based on 2007-2008 K-12 world language enrollment numbers compiled by the American Council on the Teaching of Foreign Languages (ACTFL) and other sources.
+(4) Based on K-12 world language enrollment numbers compiled by the American Council on the Teaching of Foreign Languages (ACTFL) and other sources.